 South Korea: The Ideal School Trip Destination for History Students

 We pride ourselves on being able to deliver educationally enriching school trips, tailored to the required learning outcomes of each individual group.
 History students will be fascinated to learn how South Korea has transformed from an impoverished Japanese colony into a global centre of cutting edge electronics and manufacturing.
 The country is becoming an ever more important player on the world stage, due to its booming industries as well as the gradual thawing of its relationship with its North Korean neighbours.
 We believe that there is no better way to enhance the study of history than to experience the location in question first hand.
-Here’s our run-down of the some of the best activities South Korea has to offer history students.
+Here’s our run-down of the some of the best activities that you can do on a history school trip to South Korea.

 Visit the historic Gyeongbokgung Palace and Bukchon Hanok village